 - No pickle juice, no problem- You might not have pickles on hand, which is a damn shame.
 You can substitute apple cider vinegar, half of a minced clove of garlic, and a pinch of salt in its place.

 - Old bay and poutry seasoning alternatives- look, these seasonings are just what I think makes a great vegan fried chicken.
 But you can swap them out for seasonings you have or prefer, and that can open up radical, exciting opportunities to impart flavor!
 Try using za’atar for a middle eastern vibe, or cajun seasonings if that’s your thing.
 Be wild.
 I am not there to stop ya!

 - Instead of the seitan itself! -you can make this fried chicken with oyster mushrooms or chicken of the woods mushrooms instead.
+It's crazy how meaty they can be.
+My shawarma recipe is a great example of what they can do.
 Just briefly steam medium-sized bunches of the mushrooms, and then place them into the buttermilk marinade.
 Follow the rest of the recipe using the mushrooms in place of the seitan.
 In some ways, the shapes of the mushrooms can be better, as they have more nooks and crannies for the better to seep into and become crispy.
 If you are gluten-free, you can use a measure for measure gluten free flour mixture to make this mushroom-style fried chicken completely wheat free.
-I especially like using the mushroom version of this recipe in times when I am going to glaze or jazz up the finished product afterward.
-(See some of the variation ideas below⬇️)

 This is where this recipe really shines and gets exciting.